drtamarojgreen/quanta_tissu/docs/tissdb_plan.md

 ## 1. Introduction & Vision

-Tissdb is a new NoSQL database designed for storing and querying data in a flexible, XML-like format.
-The vision for Tissdb is to provide a highly intuitive and human-readable data storage solution, ideal for applications where data structure is fluid and evolves over time.
-It prioritizes developer experience with a simple, powerful query language and a straightforward API.
-The core design philosophy is to keep the database simple, maintainable, and easy to reason about.
+Tissdb is a new database designed to serve as a high-performance, flexible data backbone for the Quanta ecosystem.
+The vision for Tissdb is to provide a powerful data integration layer that supports multiple data formats and enables complex, graph-based analysis.

+It utilizes a hybrid storage model supporting both **compressed XML** for complex, hierarchical documents and **CSV-style formats** for efficient, tabular knowledge storage.
+The query engine is built on algorithms that model the data as a **3D graph network**, allowing for powerful queries that can traverse relationships between disparate data sources.

+Development will follow a two-layer security strategy:
+1.  **Unsecured Knowledge Layer (Phase 1):** The initial version will be an open, unsecured layer designed for rapid development and seamless knowledge sharing between trusted services.
+2.  **Secure Transactional Layer (Phase 3):** A later version will add a robust, secure layer on top, with features like RBAC, encryption, and ACID transactions for sensitive data and critical workloads.

 ## 2. Data Model

-Tissdb's data model is based on an XML-like structure, but with a simpler, more modern syntax and a richer set of data types.
+Tissdb's data model is a graph where both documents and records are treated as "nodes".

-*   **Database**: The top-level container for collections.
-*   **Collection**: A group of related documents.
-Collections do not enforce a schema by default, but optional schema validation can be enabled on a per-collection basis.
+### 2.1 XML-style Documents
+Ideal for complex, hierarchical data with nested structures.

-*   **Document**: A single record in a collection, identified by a unique ID (UUID by default).
+*   **Document**: A single record in a collection, identified by a unique ID.
 A document is composed of elements.
 *   **Element**: A key-value pair.
 The key is a tag, and the value can be a primitive, a nested element, or a list of primitives/elements.
 *   **Primitive Types**: `string`, `number` (integer and float), `boolean`, `datetime` (ISO 8601), and `binary` (Base64 encoded).

-**More Complex Example Document:**
+**Example XML Document:**
 ```xml
 <document id="product_789">
   <name>Wireless Headphones</name>